BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 **IMPORTANT NOTE:** The MAC address is the sequence `XX:XX:XX:XX:XX:XX` found on the label on the back of the devices' BT block or on the back of the cardboard packaging where the device is shipped.

+The following steps should guide you through to a first glimpse of your signals in real-time:

 - Launch **OpenSignals (r)evolution**

 - Enable your device for acquisition by pressing the magnifying glass icon on the main screen and clicking the box showing the MAC address of your device (this is a one-time process)